By: Roliena Slingerland

 He looks up knowingly from his cards.
 “We had a good arrangement.”
 And then he laughs again.

-“My little butterfly,” and he chuckles, shaking his head.
+“My little butterfly,” he chuckles, shaking his head.
 “Flittin’ around, not a care in the world.”

 And that’s it.
-Little snippets of memory you come back for like a starved dog, rifling through the pieces for the ones that resonate.
+Little snippets of memory she comes back for like a starved dog, rifling through the pieces for the ones that resonate.
 But the images seem nuanced.
-Maybe it’s just that you’re peering through the lenses of adulthood, but deep in your belly, something jars – something that seems to slip away when you try to probe it like one of those slippery specimens in a petri dish.
+Maybe it’s just that she’s peering through the lenses of adulthood, but deep in her belly, something jars – something that seems to slip away when she tries to probe it like one of those slippery specimens in a petri dish.

 Then Lucille is back.

-Suddenly it’s you and mother again.
-You listen to music to drown out the whir of the machine.
-You read and paint and paint some more; the coulees around you, the endless Albertan sky, the elm trees.
-Your brush is always painting more than what’s there: brighter colours, Saskatoon berries that hang like fresh jewels, a little girl running freely, her blonde ponytails streaming behind her like ribbons.
-You drink wine – too much wine – and try not to crawl up the walls.
+Suddenly it’s her and mother again.
+Music drowns out the whir of the machine.
+She paints and paints some more; the coulees, the endless Albertan sky, the elm trees, her brush always painting more than what’s there; brighter colours, Saskatoon berries that hang like fresh jewels, a little girl running freely, her blonde ponytails streaming behind her like ribbons.
+She drinks wine – too much wine, mother protests – and tries not to crawl up the walls.

 And then just as suddenly, it’s all over.

 Lucille stands at the front door a few weeks later, a plump woman with ginger hair wrested into a bun at the top of her head, her doughy arms crossed in front of her in that business-like manner.
 Mac’s cancer is back.
 His lungs are shot.
 Her father is getting sicker and her hands are tied.
-“Now look, you’ve been practically family.”
+“Now look, you’re practically family to him.”
 Her voice is nasal and whiny.
 “I’ve done my time,” as if she’s finished a stint in jail.
 I can’t do this on my own.
-I know you’re working, Janet, but rumor has it Gretty is home for a bit,” she jerks her head in your direction.
+I know you’re working, Janet, but rumor has it Gretty is home for a bit,” she jerks her head in Gretta’s direction.

-One look at mother and you know the hook has snagged flesh.
+Gretty.
+She feels as if she’s bitten into something sour.
+But one look at mother and she knows the hook has snagged flesh.
 “Of course, Lucille.”

 “‘Sides, ain’t nothing better for that man than a face in the spring of its life.”

-Of course, you agree, but for reasons mother and Lucille couldn’t possibly know.
+Of course, she agrees, but for reasons mother and Lucille couldn’t possibly know.

 Mac is sleeping, his thin form stretched out on the faded blue recliner.